ortus-docs/wirebox-docs/dependency_injection_explained/README.md

 ## Advantages of a DI Framework

-Compared to manual DI, using WireBox can lead to the following advantages:
+Compared to manual Dependency Injection (DI), using WireBox can lead to the following advantages:

 * You will write less boilerplate code.
 * By giving WireBox DI responsibilities, you will stop creating objects manually or using custom object factories.